Dorothy Lewis Bernstein: Women in mathematics

 She noted that attitudes and opportunities for women changed drastically after World War II, which she attributed to two causes.
 First, that women demonstrated they could handle the jobs formerly held by men, and second that the rise of computer technology opened up many new areas of mathematical applications resulting in new jobs.

+Death

+Bernstein was treated for her final illness in Rhode Island Hospital, Providence, Rhode Island, where she died at the age of 73.
+She was buried in Anshai Lebowitz Cemetery, Milwaukee where her father and mother had been buried.